ThomasThelen/sdtl-provone/single-command/README.md

 # Single Command Example

-This is an example of a SPSS program that has a single line/command.
+This is an example of an SPSS program that has a single line/command.
 The script in question is [create_var.sps](./create_var.sps).
 You can find the JSON-LD representation in [prov.jsonld](./prov.jsonld).

+### Visual Representation
 ![](./images/prov.svg)

 ### Prov Model Notes